cosmos/security/EXAMPLES.md

 most interested in.
 It is not exhaustive: there are other kinds of issues we may also be interested in!

+### Generally

+* memory allocation bugs
+* race conditions
+* timing attacks
+* information leaks
+* authentication bypasses
+* incorrect block validation
+* lost-write bugs
+* unauthorized account or capability access
+* stolen funds
+* token inflation bugs
+* payloads/transactions that cause panics
+* vulnerabilities that highlight clusters where more than ⅓ of the nodes may become faulty or malicious

 ### Specifications

 * Conceptual flaws